rhizolab/rhizo-client/README.md

 Extension objects are used to implement additional functionality.
 These objects are stored inside the controller (and maintain their own reference to the controller).

+## Configuration

+The rhizo controller reads a `config.hjson` file and optionally `local.hjson` file in the current directory.
+Typically the `config.hjson` file can be stored in version control while `local.hjson` contains system-specific settings and items such as secret keys that should not be in version control.
+Entries in the `local.hjson` file override settings in `config.hjson`.